morisawausa/AllAngles/README.md

 ## Usage

-Toggle the reporter and look at a glyph's outlines to see the indicators.
+Toggle the reporter and look at a glyph’s outlines to see the indicators.

 ![Image of all indicators](./Images/showing-indicators.png)